-For natural gas, where there is no demand savings component, the Company can earn a target-based performance incentive rate equal to 5.0% of the eligible annual spending budget for achieving annual MMBtu savings target.
+- For electric savings, the Company can earn a target-based incentive rate equal to 5.5% of the eligible annual spending budget for achieving lifetime MMBtu savings goals. - For natural gas, where there is no demand savings component, the Company can earn a target-based incentive performance incentive rate equal to 5.50% of the eligible annual spending budget for achieving lifetime annual MMBtu savings goalstarget.